faf-big

 function match(f) {

-if (! f.isRegularFile) { // sorts out directories and symlinks
+if (! f.isRegularFile) { // ignores directories and symlinks

 return false